 You can use the

 URLFetchService API to enable host validation.

-The URL Fetch service returns all response data, including the response code, headers, and body.
+If you use the URL Fetch API, note that the URL Fetch service returns all response data, including the response, code, headers, and body.

 By default, if the URL Fetch service receives a response with a redirect code, the service will follow the redirect.
 The service will follow up to five redirect responses, then return the final resource.
 You can instruct the URL Fetch service to not follow redirects and instead return a redirect response to the application.